-The Theatre Arts Department at Cal Lutheran is dedicated to providing students with both artistic and scholastic foundations to prepare them for a prosperous life and career in the theatrical and multimedia fields.
+The Theatre & Dance Department at Cal Lutheran is dedicated to providing students with both artistic and scholastic foundations to prepare them for a prosperous life and career in the theatrical and multimedia fields.

 We offer a series of fundamental and advanced courses in theatre along with numerous performance and technical opportunities in our highly regarded Mainstage, Blackbox, and film productions.
 Students participate in a yearly average of four major productions, including classics, contemporary pieces, musicals, original films, improvisational theatre, and the student Blackbox series.

 General Box Office Information

 - We will close all online sales for Monday-Thursday performances by noon on the day of the show.
 If the show is removed from the website before noon, then tickets are no longer available.

 - For Friday-Sunday performances, online sales for the weekend close on Fridays by noon.
 Please buy your tickets early!

 - The remaining tickets are sold only in person on the day of the performance at the box office.
 The box office accepts payment in the form of cash or check, no credit cards.

 - An "out of stock" message indicates that the show is sold out.